9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ```
 ::::

-Notice that we don\'t care what\'s in the list; we walk down its spine
+Notice that we don't care what's in the list; we walk down its spine
 to the end, then use `pseq` once.
 There is clearly no magic involved
-here: we are just using our usual understanding of Haskell\'s evaluation
+here: we are just using our usual understanding of Haskell's evaluation
 model.
 And because we will be using `force` on the left hand side of
-`par` or `pseq`, we don\'t need to return a meaningful value.
+`par` or `pseq`, we don't need to return a meaningful value.

 Of course, in many cases we will need to force the evaluation of
 individual elements of the list, too.
 Below, we will discuss a type